Follow TV Tropes

 • Becoming the Boast: Rocky and Fowler are an interesting contrast.
 Both of them make big boasts that they can't live up to (Rocky's claim that he can fly, and Fowler's exploits in the Royal Air Force).
 Rocky runs away rather than face the shame of exposure; Fowler comes clean about the fact that he was a mascot, not a pilot, and at Ginger's urging, he takes the pilot seat in the chickens' home-made aircraft.

-• The Casanova: He says he is brought to England because of all the beautiful English chicks.
+• The Casanova: He says he was brought to England because of all the beautiful English chicks.
 A few moments later, he is mid-sentence in that scene when he meets the rest of the chickens properly, he turns to one of them, winks at her and goes smoothly, "Hi, how are you?", causing her to faint.

 • Changed My Mind, Kid: Rocky returns to the farm in time to help Ginger set the ramp back in place and the pair climb aboard the plane by grabbing a string of lights hanging from the landing gear.

 • Character Development: Upon first arriving at the egg farm, Rocky makes it clear to Ginger he has no intention of helping her or the other hens escape and is only interested in his own freedom.
-As the film progresses, it becomes apparent that, in his own way, he starts to care for the hens' well being and even organizes a dance party to cheer everyone up.
-After he escapes the farm in the middle of the night, he celebrates his freedom by riding on a (most likely, stolen) tricycle, but when he sees the billboard for "Mrs Tweedy's Chicken Pies," he turns around and helps Ginger and the hens escape, and even helps found the "'Chikin' Sactuary."
+As the first film progresses, it becomes apparent that, in his own way, he starts to care for the hens' well being and even organises a dance party to cheer everyone up.
+After he escapes the farm in the middle of the night, he celebrates his freedom by riding on a (most likely, stolen) tricycle, but when he sees the billboard for "Mrs. Tweedy's Chicken Pies," he turns around and helps Ginger and the hens escape, and even helps found the "'Chikin' Sactuary."

 • Court-martialed: Fowler threatens Rocky with this at one point.